 |Track gauge||Standard Gauge (1435mm)|

-Thirty-five trainsets comprising six cars each were procured in two batches, manufactured from 2010 to 2014 by Kawasaki Heavy Industries and CSR Sifang in Qingdao, China.
-22 trains were delivered in 2011–2012 and 13 trains were delivered in 2013–2014.
+Thirty-five trainsets comprising six cars each were procured in two batches, manufactured in Qingdao, China from 2010 to 2014 by a consortium of Kawasaki Heavy Industries and CRRC Sifang.
+22 trains were delivered in 2011–2012, and 13 trains were delivered in 2013–2014.

 Contract 151A (C151A) for the supply of 22 trainsets for the North South and East West Lines was initiated to complement the Jurong East Modification Project, which added an extra platform at Jurong East MRT Station for the faster turnaround of North South Line trains, thereby increasing the capacity of the line.

-Awarded to a consortium of Kawasaki Heavy Industries and CSR Qingdao Sifang at an approximate value of S$368 million, these trains were built in Qingdao, China.
+Awarded to a consortium of Kawasaki Heavy Industries and CSR Qingdao Sifang (now CRRC Qingdao Sifang) at an approximate value of S$368 million, these trains were built in Qingdao, China.
 The C151A contract was the first successful joint venture between these two companies.
-Despite tender competitor Hyundai Rotem Company’s offer of S$323 million, LTA chose to award the bid to Kawasaki Heavy Industries-CSR Sifang after a comprehensive evaluation in hopes of better product quality.
+Despite tender competitor Hyundai Rotem Company’s offer of S$323 million, LTA chose to award the bid to Kawasaki Heavy Industries-CRRC Sifang after a comprehensive evaluation in hopes of better product quality.